SELLING YOUR HOME

 - Proof of any Deposit paid directly to you.

-About 2 weeks before your possession date, we will meet in person to sign the property transfer documents.
+About 2 weeks before your Possession Date, we will meet in person to for the Lawyer Signing Meeting where you will sign the paperwork that transfers the ownership of your home to the Buyer.
 We will contact you to schedule the meeting.
 Please let us know if you will be out of town.

-At this meeting, you will need to bring the following, for example:
+At the Lawyer Signing Meeting, you will need to bring the following, for example:

 - 2 valid pieces of identification.
 I am required by the Alberta Law Society as well as by your mortgage lender to verify your identity by viewing and copying 2 pieces of original and valid identification including one government issued photo identification.